wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 ### Multi-shot Continuations

-Our continuations are single-shot, or more precisely, *linear*, meaning they have to be invoked exactly once.
+Our continuations are single-shot, or more precisely, *linear*, meaning they have to be invoked exactly once (although this is not statically enforced).
 An invocation can be either resumptive or abortive.
 An alternative is to allow an unbounded number of invocations of continuations.
 Such continuations are colloquially known as *multi-shot* continuations.
 Multi-shot continuations can be useful for a variety of use-cases such as implementing backtracking, probabilistic programming, process duplication, and many more.
-However, the main problem with multi-shot continuations is that they do not readily preserve backwards-compatibility with legacy code as every computation may repeated multiple times, which can be problematic in the presence of linear resources such as sockets.
-The linearity restriction imposed on continuations by this proposal is absolutely crucial in order to preserve invariants of legacy code.

-Another reason to prefer single-shot continuations over multi-shot continuations is efficiency.
-Single-shot continuations do not require any stack copying on imperative runtimes (i.e. runtimes that based on mutation of the stack/registers), whereas multi-shot continuations need to be copied prior to invocation in order to ensure that a subsequent invocation can take place.
+However, none of the critical use cases require multi-shot continuations.
+One can envisage a future iteration of this proposal which includes support for multi-shot continuations by way of some continuation clone instruction.